-Port The port to which the timeout and priority values will be assigned.
+Port The port number to which the timeout and priority values are assigned.
 To configure a different port, select it from the drop-down menu.
-If the port is not listed, click Next in the LACP Port Table.
+If you do not see the port you want, click Next in the LACP Port Table.